Marine Insurance

 1. Any known risk for a claim to increase

-2. Prior convictions or criminal offences
+2. Prior convictions or criminal offenses

 3. Previous insurance claims made